xectrone/QuickMark/README.md

 ## Support
 <div align="center">

-I'm a solo developer behind **QuickMark**, and it's been quite a journey evolving this app!
-I've tackled various projects along the way, but I’m always excited to contribute to the markdown note-taking community.
-If you enjoy **QuickMark** and want to see it continue to grow with new features, improvements, and bug fixes, your support would mean the world to me.
+I’m a solo developer who’s thrilled to be working on QuickMark!
+This app is all about making markdown note-taking quick and easy, helping you capture thoughts and ideas in an instant.
+If you’d like to see new features and improvements, even a small bit of support would mean a lot to me.

  <a style="display: inline-block; margin-right: 0.25rem;"><a href="https://www.ko-fi.com/xectrone"><img src="https://storage.ko-fi.com/cdn/kofi2.png?v=3" width="150"/></a></a>

 **Thank you ♡**